 “What is included in your Colorado elopement packages?”

 Locations & permits: Colorado has so many great locations for elopements, but it is also a popular place.
 I’m here to help!
 With the elopement packages, I give each couple their own personalized location idea list, complete with access info, elevations, leave no trace info specific to the area, mileage, estimated privacy of the locations, proximity to towns, & other important info.
 Permits can also be confusing at first, but I’ve dealt with it all & help with any needed permits.

 Planning resources: Once booked, you’ll get access to my library of info & guides that is exclusively available only to booked clients.
 There are over 120+ pages of info available to you!
 You don’t have to use it all, look through the guides, take & use the information that you need.
 And I’m always here to answer your questions via text, email, phone call, or video chat.
 We can have as many planning consultations as you need!

 Vendor & activity recommendations: I want to get to know you a bit so I can suggest the best vendors & activities for your day.
 I can help with private chefs, florists, videographers, Jeep rentals, guiding services, lodges to stay at, campgrounds, musicians, & more.
 Activities can make your day fun & you can have the chance to do something you’ve never done before!

 Online gallery & print shop: You’ll get access to all your high resolution digital photos in a secure online gallery.
 The photos in your elopement package come with print release so you are free to share, download, & post your photos.
 The gallery also has a print shop attached so you can order albums & prints from professional photography labs.

-Average price: $5200 for 8 hours because your day deserves more than a quick ceremony & a few photos!
+Average price: $5200 for an all-day elopement because your day deserves more than a quick ceremony & a few photos!
 I’m there to document your full day so the photos tell a story.